Chicago World Music Chorus

 Mollie Stone, Music Director

-The famous carillon in Rockefeller Memorial Chapel the single largest instrument ever constructed, and it is played by the Guild of Carillonneurs every weekday when the University is in session.
-The Guild is composed of twenty students that perform on the 72-bell Rockefeller Chapel carillon and receive weekly carillon lessons.
+The famous carillon in Rockefeller Memorial Chapel is the single largest instrument ever constructed, and it is played by the Guild of Carillonists every weekday when the University is in session.
+The Guild comprises twenty students who perform on the 72-bell Rockefeller Chapel carillon and receive weekly lessons.
 No prior carillon experience is required, but interested students must be fluent in both treble and bass clefs, and must have at least three years left in their academic program.
-Signups are open during the first week of autumn quarter by contacting Joey Brink (firstname.lastname@example.org).
+Signups are open during the first week of autumn quarter by contacting Alex Johnson (email@example.com).
 All interested students will receive weekly lessons from a Guild member before auditioning in November.
 Guild members have the option to prepare for their associate or professional carillonneur exams through the North American Guild.

 A Cappella Ensembles on Campus